derekburgess/jaws/README.md

 See [the MCP v2 guide](docs/mcp-v2.md) for tool contracts and migration from the original pipeline-oriented tool names.

+The optional [agent laboratory](docs/agent-laboratory.md) exercises the same research contracts as a bounded OHEO collaborator.
+Its shipped reference is a dependency-free scripted model in a separate no-network container; it requires exact experiment approval and never participates in scoring or ground truth.

 ### 7. Run tests

 ```bash